Digital Nomad Beneficiary Visas in Colombia: A How To Guide

 I will say this again: these are the fees per person, so be sure to multiply that by the number of people for whom you’re applying.
 The standard visa fees are the same as for the titular visa holder.

-For our family of 5 we spent a total of $1,732 to obtain all of our digital nomad visas.
+For our family of 5 we spent a total of $1,732 to obtain all of our digital nomad visas in 2023 and about the same in 2025 (cutting out visa extensions but adding Background checks).

 Is it Worth It?

-For us, it was worth it in order to have a cédula (local ID number and card).
+For us, it was (and is!) worth it in order to have a cédula (local ID number and card).
 If you really want to LIVE in Colombia, you run into plenty of things (e.g., opening a bank account) for which you need a cédula.
-And with many other things, such as correctly/properly hiring employees (e.g., nanny, housekeeper), sending kids to school, renting apartments, so much is easier if you have a cédula.
+And with many other things, such as correctly/properly hiring employees (e.g., nanny, housekeeper), sending kids to school, renting apartments, it’s much easier if you have a cédula.

-But if you’re sure you only want to be in Colombia for a year or less, and it works for your situation, I wouldn’t recommend doing all the work required for DN visas.
+But if you’re sure you only want to be in Colombia for a year or less, and it works for your situation, I would not necessarily recommend doing all the work required for DN visas.
 Instead, come in July, get your six months of tourist visa stay in that year.
-Then leave the country and re-enter in the new year, and get 6 more months as tourists!
-We know plenty of people who do this and it works for them!
+Then leave the country and re-enter in the new year, and get six more months as tourists!
+We know plenty of people who do this, and it works for them!
 There are also plenty of lawyers and other services in Colombia who will do some of the DN application legwork for you, for a couple hundred USD.
 This is also a totally valid route!
 And I think especially a good choice if your Spanish is more limited.

 But if you want to do a digital nomad visa and have beneficiaries, I hope I’ve provided you with the vast majority of information you will need to navigate that process with confidence!